FerAguate/GetWeather/README.md

 UY__ASOS = Uruguay
 WI_ASOS = Wisconsin, US

-How to use the function - Example
+How to use the function
 --------

-## Set up:

 To run the function you will need packages lubridate and jsonlite.
 Install those with install.packages() and then you will be ready to source the function with:
 ```R
 source('https://raw.githubusercontent.com/FerAguate/GetWeather/master/GetWeather.R')
 ```

-## To get a list of station IDs, select a network first:
+To get a list of station IDs, select a network first.
 We will select Italy as example, and print the last 6 stations
 ```R
 tail(GetWeather(network = "IT__ASOS"))